changjongkim/sc_rebuttal/new_rebuttal.md

 We thank the reviewers and address each concern below.

 ## A. The parallel file system layer and the baselines (R2, R3, R4)

-When the KV cache spills out of GPU HBM, how far down it spills is the point.
-Existing KV cache systems stop at node-local storage, a fast local layer.
-CASCADE goes one level deeper, to the parallel file system, which is shared and persistent across the cluster.
-In multi-tenant and expert serving, shared data grows in value, node-local storage is capacity-limited and not shared, and shareability requires the data to persist in one shared place.
-The parallel file system is that shared data-lake, and serving KV from it at memory speed is the hardest part of the work.
+When the KV cache spills out of GPU HBM, what matters is how far down it spills.
+Existing KV cache systems stop at node-local storage, the SSD that Mooncake and IMPRESS rely on.
+That tier is bounded by one node's capacity and is not shared across nodes, even when serving is disaggregated.
+CASCADE goes one level deeper, to the parallel file system, a shared and high-capacity pool, the data-lake that the faster tiers draw from.
+In expert and multi-tenant serving, where shared data grows in value and the working set outgrows any node, this removes both limits.
+Serving KV from it at memory speed is the hardest part of the work.
 The baselines follow from this layer.
-PDC and HDF5 are the HPC parallel-I/O frameworks that manage data at the parallel file system layer CASCADE targets, so they are the meaningful comparison, with LMCache (Disk) and LMCache (Redis) as KV-system baselines.
-Mooncake and IMPRESS never reach this layer, operating only at node-local storage.
-They also cannot run here, since Mooncake needs a persistent Conductor with etcd that batch-scheduled HPC cannot host, and IMPRESS is single-node on a local SSD that a diskless node lacks.
+PDC and HDF5 are the parallel-I/O middleware that HPC applications already use to manage data on a parallel file system, so they are what CASCADE must beat at the layer it targets.
+We also compare LMCache (Disk) and LMCache (Redis) as KV-system baselines.
+Mooncake and IMPRESS never reach this layer.
+We tried to add Mooncake by launching its Conductor as a separate batch job, but a persistent coordinator is non-executable under batch scheduling.
+IMPRESS is single-node, and its importance-informed loading optimizes prefix reuse within one node, with no cross-node sharing or global deduplication.

 ## B. Novelty (R4)